top of page

 You can write fiction, nonfiction, poetry, memoir, or a mix of everything.
 You choose the genre.
 You choose the words.
 Put them together in any order, any combination.

 The winning submissions will be nonviolent.
 You may deal with tough themes, but you must move on from there.
 Don’t dwell in misery.
 Show growth.
 If you're going to write about something painful, show how someone was transformed by the experience.
-Go for something that pulls on our heartstrings rather than breaks our heart.
+Go for something that pulls on our heartstrings rather than breaks our hearts.

 Judges: